Someecards Logo

 He’s been complaining to my mother (his grandma) and she’s been calling me to tell me I’ve let a “punishment” go on too long.
 But it’s not meant to be that, it’s life skill training and I was very clear with James that this was a permanent change, not a temporary punishment.
 But she made me feel like an absolutely terrible mother forcing “unpleasant chores“ on my children.

-I tried to point out that my own brother is a grown man that lives on takeout because she never taught him to cook and I didn’t want that to be James one day.
+I tried to point out that my own brother is a grown man who lives on takeout because she never taught him to cook and I didn’t want that to be James one day.
 She hung up on me.
 My husband is in full support of our new routine but still, nothing takes you down a peg like being yelled at by your mother so I’m looking for some other opinions.
 Is it really that bad?

 ThisIsTheCaptain wrote: